 The following seven habits and characteristics are found in great agents:

-• initiative to set and achieve professional goals;
+2. Initiative to set and achieve goals.

-• versatility to adapt to diverse clients and situations.
+5. Versatility to adapt to diverse conditions

 Related article: